 – Blowing the door open with an explosive charge, then shooting everyone

 There’s a fourth option on the menu, but I think that’s just “Cancel” and doesn’t really count as a way of opening a door.
-I couldn’t tell due to the speed over which the demo guy flicked through the screen – it might have been an option to knock on the door, wait until they open it, and then appear behind them like Droopy Dawg in an old Hanna-Barbera cartoon.
+I couldn’t tell due to the speed over which the demo guy flicked over the screen – it might have been an option to knock on the door, wait until they open it, and then appear behind them like Droopy Dawg in an old Hanna-Barbera cartoon.
 Only time will tell.

-This is all rendered moot, by the way, as when they finally make it into the room, the machine gunner is killed by his mates running through the front door and shooting him up.
+This is all rendered moot, by the way, as when they finally make it into the room, the machine gunner is killed by your mates running through the front door and shooting him up.
 But it was a nice idea – having the option to open doors and explore levels in a different way is always worthwhile.

 It’s not enough though, by a long shot.
 The fact that you have doors in your game – and the option to open them! – shouldn’t be the thing you want journos to take away from the experience and write snarky little articles like this one.
 It’s a sad state of affairs that this is the new thing that MoA:WF is touting as vibrant and interesting, considering how one of the first commands you input in Zork is OPEN DOOR.